ninosalonen/containarized-phonebook-app/README.md

 To use dev environment, npm install in both client and server

-Run dev: docker-compose -f docker-compose.dev.yml up
+Run dev: docker-compose -f docker-compose.dev.yml up --build